Rishabhvaibhav/zomato-feedback-pipeline/README.md

 ##  Business Recommendations

-> **Recommended wording for any external-facing slide:** *"This source and year show a higher negative signal in public feedback, so this journey should be investigated first."* This keeps every finding honest — a signal for investigation, not a verdict on the business.
+> *"This source and year show a higher negative signal in public feedback, so this journey should be investigated first."* This keeps every finding honest — a signal for investigation, not a verdict on the business.

-1. **Trustpilot's negative share is the highest and rising** (78.6% in 2025) — this is the clearest signal in the whole dataset and should be the first source read line-by-line for delivery delay, refund and support-escalation themes.
-2. **Google Play's negative share is stable and much lower** (16–19% across 2023–2026) — expected, since app-store reviewers skew toward regular users — but still worth a periodic scan of 1–3 star text for payment/login/crash themes.
-3. **Reddit's complaint rate has been trending down since its 2018 peak** (21.3% → single digits in 2021–2025) even as raw activity has grown — a good-news signal worth validating with a manual read, since it runs counter to the Trustpilot trend.
-4. **Google News complaint spikes** should always be read against the actual headlines before escalation — coverage can spike for reasons unrelated to day-to-day service quality, and the broad-query gap in several years (see above) should be fixed before this source is used in a formal report.

 ---